 Around here, we use this high speed blender for over 50% of our recipes.
 With this one tool, you’ll be able to create our own nut butters, nut milks, blender alternative natural sweeteners (like dates and monkfruit) into a batter.
 Blend supplements (like flaxseeds and hemp seeds) into a creamy liquid.

-And yes, this high speed blender also makes the creamiest, fudgiest and more satisfying recipe for homemade fudge.
+You can also use a food processor to make the creamiest, fudgiest and more satisfying recipe for homemade fudge.

 #2: A Ceramic Non-Toxic Teapot